prakashsharma19/testing/README.md

                     range.setEnd(currentNode, currentText.length);
                 }

-                continueSelection = true; // Allow to expand further on next keypress selection.setSingleRange(range);
+                stopAtLineEnd = false; // Next time, expand to next line selection.setSingleRange(range);
                 return;
             }

-            // If the user presses ArrowRight again, expand to the next line continueSelection = false; // Reset continue selection flag while (currentNode && currentEnd === currentText.length) {
+            // If the user presses ArrowRight again, move to the next line stopAtLineEnd = true; // Reset for the next selection

+            while (currentNode && currentEnd === currentText.length) {
                 const nextNode = getNextTextNode(currentNode);
-                if (!nextNode) break;
+                if (!nextNode) break; // No more lines to expand to

                 currentNode = nextNode;
                 currentText = currentNode.textContent;